 After cycling 12.000 kilometers around the world and riding Mongolia, in December 2018 she set off with Miriam Lancewood (author of “Woman in the Wilderness”), on an Epic Female Expedition in New Zealand: two girls, two guns, almost 3 months surviving on hunting and gathering edible plants.
 They roamed with heavy backpacks and rifles over 8 mountain passes, well away from trails and tracks, and discovered the heart of the wilderness (see images below).

 “Tamar is a unique combination of a well spoken, intelligent lady & a strong and wild survivor.
 She thrives in extreme situations because of her hunger for adventure and desire to explore the unknown, both psychologically and physically.
 We ventured together for 3 months, and I have only seen immense courage and optimism.
-She learned how to hunt: to observe, stalk, and to shoot with precision.
-Thanks to her background as a high-end chef, we had every day a most delicious meal.”
+She was able to hunt: to observe, stalk, and to shoot with precision.
+And thanks to her background as a high-end chef, we had a most delicious meal every day.”

 Contact Tamar Valkenier to organize adventurous trips, to be your wilderness guide and/or bush-cook, on (your own tailor-made) expeditions or invite her to tell her stories and share her knowledge.